-- Read and tell stories in your native language, and encourage your child to join in.
+- Read and tell stories in your heritage language, and encourage your child to join in.
 Use dress-ups and be creative!

-- Look for schools, child care centres or programs that support your child’s use of your native language.
+- Look for schools, child care centres, playgroups or multilingual and bilingual programs that support your child’s use of their heritage language.

-- Organise playtime with other children who speak the same minority language.
+- Organise playtime with other children who speak the same heritage language.

-- Organise visits to or from speakers of the minority language.
-If it’s possible for you, visiting countries where people speak your minority language always boosts children’s interest in the culture and ability to speak the language.
+- Organise visits to or from speakers of your heritage language.
+If it’s possible for you, visiting countries where people speak the language can boost your child’s interest in the culture and ability to speak the language.

-- Go to the library and borrow CDs, DVDs, picture books, junior fiction and magazines in your first language.
+- Go to the library and borrow CDs, DVDs, picture books, age-appropriate fiction and magazines in your heritage language.

-- Listen to radio programs in your first language, including popular music programs and channels for teenagers.
+- Listen to radio programs in your heritage language, including popular music programs and channels for teenagers.

 - Think about what your child is interested in – for example, soccer, music, TV shows, cooking and so on.
-Try incorporating your native language into these interests.
-For example, you could find your child’s favourite recipe or a typical recipe from your community and cook it together using only your native language.
+Try incorporating your heritage language into these interests.
+For example, you could find your child’s favourite recipe or a typical recipe from your community and cook it together using only that language.